 Currently, under the load projections for the Leamington area itself irrespective of the new Dresden loads, for an outage to either L28C or L29C, the next double contingency (W44LC/S47C) could overload the remaining circuit.
 In addition, under certain resource dispatch conditions with all elements in service, the loss of L28C or L29C would result in thermal overloads on the remaining LxC circuit.
 Any new loads added to the Dresden area with this option would exacerbate those issues.
 Thus, in order to facilitate the connection of load prior to a bulk reinforcement being in place, any new load added to this path would need to be rejected following a contingency.
 This interim scheme would result in a lower level of reliability.
-This would be in violation of ORTAC load security requirements, and thus would need an exemption until a bulk reinforcement is in place to alleviate this violation.
+This would be in violation of ORTAC load security requirements, and thus a bulk reinforcement would be required to alleviate this violation, as well as an exemption until the reinforcement is in place.
 Given that the area is defined as part of the bulk power system, NPCC requirements prevent the scheme from being used with all elements in service.
 So a further exemption from NPCC would be required until a bulk reinforcement is in place.
 There is more risk involved in this process, given the larger group of stakeholders potentially affected.
 Both exemptions would be contingent on the publication of a bulk reinforcement plan.
 This would be the outcome of the west of London bulk study, which is targeted to be complete by the end of this year.